QuantumMeeracle/GraphQL/README.md

 # GraphQL
-The project is to implement GraphQL server as the backend for a full stack project
+The project is building a full-stack GraphQL application called Catstronauts